Steve Folkes: Coaching career

 Following his departure from the Canterbury club, Folkes took up a position as strength and conditioning coach for the West Indies cricket team.
 In October 2009, Folkes returned to rugby league, accepting the role of strength and conditioning coach for the Wests Tigers.
 In 2011, he was an assistant coach with the club.

 It was announced in May 2011 that Folkes would join the St George Illawarra Dragons as the assistant coach to Steve Price from 2012.

 In 2014, Folkes was appointed head coach for the Australia women's national rugby league team.

 Personal life

-Folkes was married to Karen, the daughter of Bulldogs 'godfather', Peter Moore.
+Folkes was of English descent.
+He was married to Karen Moore, the daughter of Bulldogs 'godfather', Peter Moore.
 She died on 2 June 2013 from cancer.

 Death

 Folkes died at his home on 27 February 2018, reportedly of a heart attack, at the age of 59.
 An autopsy found that he had been suffering from chronic traumatic encephalopathy, a neurodegenerative disease caused by repeated head injuries.